fahad19/firenze/README.md

 * **Promise** based workflow
 * Strong and flexible **validation** system
 * **CLI** support
-* Small footprint of ~30kB minified file
+* Footprint of ~40kB minified file

 The project is still under active development, and more features are expected to land in future releases.